Why Egil's Saga is not describing Brunanburh

 • Roger of Wendover’s entry for 926 says: “Fiery rays were seen throughout the whole of England in the northern quarter of the heavens, portending the disgraceful death of the aforesaid king Sithric, who came to an evil end shortly afterwards ; on which king Ethelstan expelled Guthferth his son from his kingdom, which he annexed to his own dominions”.

 Why Egil’s Saga might refer to King Constantine II as Olaf is unclear.
 Perhaps Olaf was his Icelandic nickname.
 The name Olaf means ‘ancestral heritage’.
 Perhaps Icelanders were referring to his lineage.
-Perhaps it is just confused.
-Egil’s Saga is understandably less accurate about English/British history than Icelandic/Norse history.
+Perhaps it is just confused, insofar as Egil’s Saga is understandably less accurate about English/British history than Icelandic/Norse history.
 Most likely, we think, Snorri Sturlusson, Egil’s Saga’s skald, gave Constantine a Norse name to make the battle more relevant to his Icelandic audience.
 This, after all, is what he did with the leaders of the Britons, giving them the Norse names Hring and Adils.

-In summary, Egil’s Saga’s battle is inconsistent with Brunanburh, contradicting at least ten clues in the English contemporary accounts, and it would create nine implausible anachronisms.
-Conversely, Egil’s Saga’s battle entirely consistent, bar one minor exception, with Æthelstan’s campaign against Constantine and Owain in 926 or 927, and it matches all the clues in the English contemporary accounts, and it is consistent the established chronology of Æthelstan’s reign and with the established Norse chronology.
+In summary, Egil’s Saga’s battle is inconsistent with Brunanburh, contradicting at least ten clues in the English contemporary accounts, and it would create eight implausible anachronisms.
+Conversely, Egil’s Saga’s battle is entirely consistent, bar one minor exception, with Æthelstan’s campaign against Constantine and Owain in 927, and it matches all the clues in the English contemporary accounts, and it is consistent the established chronology of Æthelstan’s reign and with the established Norse chronology.
 The ‘minor exception’ is Egil’s Saga’s statement that Olaf the Red was leader of the invaders, for which there is a perfectly plausible explanation.

 In defence of Brunanburh